Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Discussion

 Regarding precipitation, similar to temperature, both architectures are able to capture the spatial signals of the different GCMs, reproducing the corresponding magnitudes and spatial patterns.
 For mean precipitation and R01 indices, all architectures and loss functions appear to simulate a plausible climate change signal.
 However, for the Rx1day index, some discrepancies are observed, particularly an overestimation by the DeepESD STO model.
 This behavior mirrors that of the same architecture for temperature (TXx).
-One could argue that the overparameterization caused by the dense layers might be responsible, but DeepESD ASYM, the same architecture with other loss function, does not exhibit this issue.
+One could argue that the overparameterization caused by the dense layers might be responsible, but DeepESD ASYM, the same architecture with another loss function, does not exhibit this issue.
 In fact, this model performs best for simulating precipitation under climate change conditions, as it exhibits magnitudes and spatial structures closest to those of the GCM.
-Other possible explanations might include the difficulty of fitting appropriate probability distributions at each grid point for such high-resolution data, as previous applications of the DeepESD STO model at lower resolutions (e.g., $0.5^\circ$) did not encounter these problems \cite{bano_suitability_2021,bano_downscaling_2022,soares_high_2023}.
-This could also explain the spatially inconsistent projections of the DeepESD STO model for the Rx1day index, resulting from spatial discrepancies in modeling the tail of the conditional distribution.
+Other possible explanations might include the difficulty of fitting appropriate probability distributions at each grid point for such high-resolution data, as previous applications of the DeepESD STO model at lower resolutions (e.g., $0.5^\circ$) did not encounter these problems \citep{bano_suitability_2021,bano_downscaling_2022,soares_high_2023}.
 In contrast to the excellent results of the DeepESD ASYM, the U-Net ASYM model fails to downscale precipitation, especially for the Rx1day index.
 This issue may be related to the underestimation of warm temperature extremes, as the fully convolutional structure might lead to overly simplistic learnt representations.
 For precipitation, where complex relationships between large and local scales may exist, this simplicity might be insufficient for properly modeling these relationships, particularly when extrapolating to future scenarios.
-Thus, for this variable, including some form of dense layers may be crucial for accurately capturing the physical phenomena, which could explain the discrepancy between the results of this work and those of \citeA{quesada_repeatable_2022}.
+Thus, for this variable, including some form of dense layers may be crucial for accurately capturing the physical phenomena, which could explain the discrepancy between the results of this work and those of \citet{quesada_repeatable_2022}.